evolbioinfo/booster-web/webapp/templates/help.md

 	b.
 Reference + Bootstrap Tree reconstructions using [FastTree](http://www.microbesonline.org/fasttree/)
 2. Bootstrap support computation using [booster](https://github.com/evolbioinfo/booster/).

-### Bootrap support computation
+### Bootstrap support computation

-You may also directly submit BOOSTER jobs on the [run](/new) page.
-In that case, only two inputs are required:
+If you have reference and bootstrap tree files, you can also directly submit BOOSTER jobs ([run](/new) page).
+In that case, two inputs are required:

-1. A reference tree file in newick format (may be gzipped)
+1. A reference tree file in newick format (may be gzipped);
-2. A bootstrap tree file containing all the bootstrap trees (may be gzipped)
+2. A bootstrap tree file containing all the bootstrap trees (may be gzipped).

 ### Workflow

-Please note that if an alignment  file (Fasta, Phylip or Nexus) is provided, no tree file will be taken into account.
+Please note that if a multiple alignment file is provided, no tree file will be taken into account.

-Clicking the "run" button will launch one of the analyses, and will take you to the result page, with the following steps:
+Clicking the "run" button will launch the selected analysis, and will take you to a result page, with the following steps:

 1. The analysis will be first pending, waiting for available resources;
 2. Then, as soon as the analysis is running, you will be redirected to a waiting page;
 3. After 5 days, the analysis is "timedout".
 If you want to analyze a large number of large bootstrap trees, we advise to do it through [command-line](#commandline);
-4. Once the analysis done, result page shows the following panels:
+4. Once the analysis is done, the result page shows the following panels:
-        1. Informations about the run (identifier, start/end time, number of bootstrap trees analyzed, output message);
+        1. Informations about the run (identifier, start/end time, number of bootstrap trees analyzed, and output message);
-    2. Links to download results:
+    2. Links to download the results:
 	   1. Alignment file (only for whole phylogenetic analysis);
 	   2. Tree with FBP (classical) supports;
 	   2. Tree with TBE (transfer bootstrap) normalized supports (download newick format or upload to iTOL);